Large rainbow cliques in randomly perturbed dense graphs: Properties of

 where $Aut(H)$ is the automorphism group of $H$.

 We require large deviation inequalities for both the upper and lower tails of $X_H$.
-For the lower tail, we make the standard appeal to Janson's inequality (seen at~\eqref{eq:Janson} below) as to subsequently yield Lemma~\ref{lem:prescribed-copies}.
+For the lower tail, we make the standard appeal to Janson's inequality (seen at~\eqref{eq:Janson} below) so as to subsequently yield Lemma~\ref{lem:prescribed-copies}.
 For the upper tail, however, the standard appeal to Chebyshev's inequality is insufficient for our needs.
-For indeed, subsequent arguments require that certain properties of $\Gnp$ would hold with probability at least $1 - \Omega \left(n^{-b} \right)$, for some constant $b$ which we are allowed to choose to be sufficiently large\footnote{In fact, $b=2$ will suffice for our needs (see Remark~\ref{rem::brb2}), but this too could not be attained from an application of Chebyshev's inequality; we thus prefer to state the strongest bound we obtained using an alternative approach.}.
-We thus replace the standard appeal to Chebyshev's inequality with an appeal to one of the main results of Vu~\cite{Vu01}.
+For indeed, subsequent arguments require that certain properties of $\Gnp$ hold with probability at least $1 - \Omega \left(n^{-b} \right)$, for some constant $b$ which we are allowed to choose to be sufficiently large.
+We thus replace the standard appeal to Chebyshev's inequality with an appeal to one of the main results of Vu's paper~\cite{Vu01}.